Samantha Mitchell: Land Forms

-The show will consist of works on paper and panel from the past seven years depicting Mitchell’s recollections of land forms she has experienced and documented through a deliberate, meditative buildup of small repetitive marks using ink, watercolor, graphite, and colored pencil.
+The show will consist of works on paper and panel from the past seven years depicting Mitchell’s recollections of landforms she has experienced and documented through a deliberate, meditative buildup of small repetitive marks using ink, watercolor, graphite, and colored pencil.

 Central to the artist’s practice is the idea that the process of remembering is a creative act.
 The gorges, canyons, buttes, and horizons that appear repeatedly in these works are not reproductions of the landscapes that Mitchell has seen, but of the activity of recalling those places.
 The use of small, consistent lines or shapes to build these monumental forms are akin not only to the brain piecing together fragments of a distant memory, but also of the natural elements like wind, water, heat, and pressure that slowly form the terrain over time.

 To explore these ideas Mitchell has experimented widely with both medium and scale.
 The largest works, measuring approximately 60 by 42 inches, such as Cordillera Highway Anticline, 2016, are paintings on paper utilizing a combination of graphite, thick and thin watercolor applications, and India ink.
-Smaller works on paper, such as Red Mound, 2023, are rendered in India ink or colored pencil on a toned paper.
+Smaller works on paper, such as Touching Down, 2023, are rendered in India ink or colored pencil on a toned paper.
 For pieces such as The Way Up, 2021, Mitchell paints on board covered with a watercolor ground made with marble dust, with her distinctive markings rendered in watercolor, gouache and ink.

 According to Mitchell, the “large works on paper articulate sublime encounters with landscape on a human scale, with grid-oriented marks that reference horizons and land formations.
 More recent pieces – largely created at home during the COVID lockdown and concurrent with raising two young children – are smaller meditations, memories of spaces that have become physically inaccessible.”

 “Samantha Mitchell: Land Forms” will be on view along with another exhibition in the University Commons, “Arcadia Collects: Art, Objects + Ephemera from the University Archives” in the Rosedale Gallery.
 An event celebrating both exhibitions will be held in the Great Room of the University Commons on Thursday, September 21, 2023 at 6:30 PM.
-The evening will begin with a lecture by Anastasia Rousseau, university archivist, in conjunction with the “Arcadia Collects” exhibition.
+The evening will begin with a lecture by Anastasia Rousseau, University Archivist, in conjunction with the “Arcadia Collects” exhibition.

 Immediately following Rousseau’s talk, a reception will be held in both the Rosedale and Harrison Galleries where artist Samantha Mitchell will be available to discuss her works on paper.
 Both events are free and open to the public.